rockymoto517/BetterBalancedRebalance/README.md

 This bonus works in stealth and loud and it is meant to differentiate burglar from the crowd.
 Burglar has nothing going for it but this gives more options to variety players when it comes to making the most ridiculous low blow based build.

-Sicario
-* Cooldown starts as soon as you throw the smoke grenade

-This change is made cause sicario is the only perk deck with this quirk that never made sense.
-I tried other changes but all of them made the deck less intresting so I will keep the rest as is.

 Crook
 * Slightly more armor